BugenZhao/pve-config/README.md

   qm set 1001 -scsi0 /dev/disk/by-id/nvme-WDS500G2X0C-00L350_184510803654
   ```

-  Note: Windows does not support virtio scsi bus natively.
-Load the disk driver from `virtio-win-0.x.iso/vioscsi/` within the Windows installer.
-It's **better** to also load virtio network at the same time if using a para-virtualized NIC, in `NetKVM/`.
+  Note: ~~Windows does not support virtio scsi bus natively.
+Load the disk driver from `virtio-win-0.x.iso/vioscsi/` within the Windows installer.~~ You should also load virtio network at the same time if using a para-virtualized NIC, which is in `NetKVM/`.

+  Edit: it is better **NOT** to use para-virtualized SCSI disk or install qemu guest agent (including any irrelavant virtio drivers) on Windows.
+I'm not sure about what the problem is, but it may cause Windows guest to fail to launch any programs on my machine.
+Use SATA for a workaround.

   Use `fdisk -l` to check all disks, then `ls -l /sys/block/nvme0n1` to check the device's PCIe port.